Milky Way visibility

 When the Milky Way is visible during the year

 This page is your seasonal Milky Way planning layer.
-Use it to decide which part of the year is worth targeting for trips, dark-sky weekends, and event planning.
-It is intentionally focused on annual visibility patterns and regional strategy, not same-night go/no-go execution.
-Monthly viewing quality changes with darkness duration, cloud climatology, and moon timing, so seasonal planning should come first.
-After choosing a season and region, hand off to the tonight page for exact timing and immediate execution.
-This separation helps keep planning and execution signals clear.
+Use it to choose the best months and regions for trips, dark-sky weekends, and event planning.
+It is intentionally focused on annual visibility patterns and regional strategy, not nightly execution.
+Monthly viewing quality shifts with darkness duration, cloud climatology, and moon timing, so seasonal planning should come first.
+After choosing a season and region, hand off to the tonight page for exact timing.
+This keeps planning and execution intent clearly separated.

-Use this page for seasonal planning, then use the tonight page for exact execution timing.
+Use this page for seasonal planning, then hand off to the tonight page for same-night timing decisions.

 Core season pattern: Generally strongest from spring into summer in many U.S. regions, then tapering into fall.